ABBY Finereader is advertised and even praised by critics but does it really read fine?

 - Heading Text.
 (Though they were not given H1 style font text was increased to the scale.)

 - Underlines.
 (Hyperlinks from images were removed though but that's actually not possible so can't complain.)

 - Fonts (If not exactly available, it tries to assign a similar to suit the appearance.)

-ABBYY’s dominant place in OCR software products is justified and without a single doubt, it is perfect companion at office.
+ABBYY's dominant place in OCR software products is justified and without a single doubt, it is the perfect companion at the office.
 Owing to its accurate optical recognition feature and versatile output format options, it is unbeatable in the category.
 For the record, I have tried Adobe Acrobat XI but their homegrown OCR technology stands nowhere.

 The word Finereader is justified in the name ABBYY Finereader Pro.
 I have never come across any other Optical recognition software so accurate.
 Just like I started my article, I would like to conclude it: ABBYY Finereader is every cent you spent.